Five Best Practices for Real Estate Postcards

 It’s important to target the right homes with attributes that are complementary to your campaign’s objective.
 You’ll get better conversion rates from your campaign by mailing to the right household addresses.

-• Farming for Customers using Area Mail: Save money on postage and lower your cost of customer acquisition by mailing to entire neighborhoods using Every Door Direct Mail mapping software.
-This is one of the most cost effective ways to send a postcard campaign.
 Carrier routes can be targeted based on household income, median age, home ownership, and type of home.
-Use EDDM to farm for new clients or to promote an open house.
+You can use EDDM to farm for new clients or to promote an open house.

 • Mail 1:1 using Targeted Mail: We connect consumer data from 110 billion intent signals to individual household addresses.
 Realtors use Targeted Mail Software to target specific prospective clients based on 180 different attributes.
-For example, a real estate agent could engage homeowners who are over the age of 60, have lived in their home for more than 10 years, and have children who have recently moved out for a campaign focused on empty nesters.

 Century 21 Postcard promoting targeting homes for seniors who want to downsize their homes.